wavefrontHQ/docs/pages/doc/proxies_installing.md

 1. In the Metrics field, type `test.metric`.
 1. Click `test.metric` to display a chart of the metric.

+### Upgrading a Proxy

+Wavefront releases new proxy versions with new features periodically.
+See [Proxy Release Notes](proxies_versions.html)

+To upgrade the environment, you can install select **Browse > Proxies > Add New Proxy**.
+If an older version of the proxy exists, this process replaces it.

+**Note** On Windows systems, you might have to uninstall the existing proxy first.
+Use the uninstall process for **Wavefront Proxy** on the Windows system you're using.

+For Linux and Mac OS, can also upgrade a proxy from the command line as follows:

+Linux| `sudo apt-get update && sudo apt-get install wavefront-proxy` Linux (RPM)|`brew update && brew upgrade wfproxy`
+Mac OS|`brew update && brew upgrade wfproxy`

 <a name="docker"></a>

 ## Running a Proxy in a Docker Container